Download in pdf format:

 Information provided by the company to its direct sellers and to prospective direct sellers concerning the opportunity and related rights, obligations, typical costs and expenses shall be accurate and complete.
 The company’s marketing plan shall be transparent, understandable and not misleading.
 Companies shall not make any factual representation to a prospective recruit which cannot be verified or make any promise which cannot be fulfilled.
 Companies shall not present the advantages of the selling opportunity to any prospective recruit in a false or deceptive manner.

-Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to assume unreasonable high entrance fees, fees for promotional materials or other fees related solely to the right to participate in the company’s business.
+Companies and direct sellers shall not require Direct Sellers or prospective Direct Sellers to pay more than reasonable fees for any of the following: entrance fees, franchise fees, fees for promotional materials and for sales aids or other fees related solely to the right to participate in the company’s business.

 Companies and direct sellers shall contact with direct sellers only in a reasonable manner and during reasonable hours to avoid intrusiveness, and following the relevant national legislation if it is applicable.
 Direct sellers and companies shall take appropriate steps to ensure the protection of all private information provided by a consumer, a potential consumer, or a direct seller.